faraway-world/MusicBridge/README.md

 1. When a song starts on your phone, the app reads the notification.
 2. Extracts **title** and **artist**.
 3. Sends them as JSON to your PC’s Flask server (default `http://<PC-IP>:5000/update`).
+4. **Make sure to enter your tethering IP.**
-4. Your PC updates Discord RPC with the new info.
+5. Your PC updates Discord RPC with the new info.

 ## Permissions
 The app requires: